jamesdpli/DC-Doughnut/README.md

 ## Notes

 - Fully reactive **MVI architecture** ensures a clean and maintainable codebase.
-- All scenarios, including loading, error, and empty states, are thoroughly tested.
+- All scenarios, including loading, error, and success states, are thoroughly tested.
 - I have added custom accessibility for the Doughnut composable in [YourCreditScoreSuccessScreen.kt](app/src/main/java/com/jdp/drivescoretechnicaltest/yourcreditscore/ui/composable/YourCreditScoreSuccessScreen.kt).
 I have tested the correct accessibility string is formed in the UI test section.
 - I have added a workflow file that runs unit and UI tests automatically.